MicrosoftDocs/architecture-center/docs/data-science-process/platforms-and-tools.md

 ### Generate public SSH key on Linux (CentOS) machines

-If you're using Linux (CentOS) machines to run the git commands, you need to add the public SSH key of your machine to your Azure DevOps Services, so that this machine is recognized by the Azure DevOps Services.
-First, you need to generate a public SSH key and add the key to SSH public keys in your Azure DevOps Services security setting page.
+If you're using Linux (CentOS) machines to run the git commands, you need to add the public SSH key of your machine to your Azure DevOps services.
+This way the machine is recognized by the Azure DevOps Services.
+First, you need to generate a public SSH key and add the key to SSH public keys in your Azure DevOps services security setting page.

 1. To generate the SSH key, run the following two commands: